Hydroponics: A Brief History

 Hydroponic systems, like soil, can be fertilised with organic and chemical fertilisers.
 Maintaining an organic hydroponic system takes a lot more effort.
 Organic substances have a tendency to bind together, causing pumps to become clogged.
 Some hydroponic gardeners simply supplement their gardens with organic nutrients rather than relying solely on artificial nutrients.
 This provides a consistent supply of nutrients to the plants without the high maintenance requirements of a hydro-organic system.

 Most plants can thrive hydroponically in a pH range of 5.8 to 6.8, with 6.3 being ideal.
 It’s considerably easier to monitor the pH of a hydroponic system than it is to check the pH of soil. pH-testing kits are available at many hardware, pet, and hydroponic supply stores.
 Depending on the range and type of test you select, they can cost anywhere from $4.00 to $15.00.
 In a hydroponics system, testing pH is simple and necessary.
 The plant will not be able to absorb certain nutrients if the pH is too high or too low, and will show signs of deficiency.
 Once a week, the pH should be tested.
 It’s simple to change the pH by adding soluble Potash to raise it or phosphoric acid to lower it.
 A number of pH metres are also available.
 These provide a digital reading of the system’s pH.
-The pH metre costs roughly $100 and isn’t required in the majority of cases.
+The pH meter costs roughly $100 and isn’t required in the majority of cases.

 Hydroponics are a type of hydroponic system.

 There are two types of hydroponic systems: active and passive.
-An active hydroponic system uses a pump to actively move the fertiliser solution.
+An active hydroponic system uses a pump to actively move the fertilizer solution.
 The capillary action of the growing media or a wick is used in passive hydroponic systems.
 The medium or the wick absorbs the nutrition solution and transports it to the roots.
 Passive systems are typically too wet and don’t provide enough oxygen to the root system to achieve optimal growth rates.

 Recovery and non-recovery hydroponic systems are two types of hydroponic systems.
 The nutrient solution is reused in recovery or recirculating systems.
 The term “non-recovery” means exactly what it says.
-The fertiliser solution is not recovered after being administered to the growth media.
+The fertilizer solution is not recovered after being administered to the growth media.

 The Wick System